Digos City National High School: Special Program in Sports (SPS)

 Special Program in Sports (SPS) is in line with the efforts of the Department of Education to institutionalize a program that will identify/discover students with potential talent in sports and hone their skills for higher levels of athletic competitions.

 Special Program in Foreign Language (SPFL) Spanish and Chinese Mandarin

 The Special Program in Foreign Language is for schools whose students have demonstrated competence in English and are capable of learning another foreign language.
 In this school, it is given to the pilot section every grade level, one section for Spanish and another section for Chinese Mandarin.

 Open High School Program

 This program aims to provide alternative mode of delivering secondary education.
 It puts premium on independent, self-pacing and flexible study to reach learners who are unable to start or complete secondary education due to problem of time, distance, education design, physical impairment, financial difficulties or family problems.

-The Open High School Program is learner-centered and makes use of a wide range of teaching/learning strategies through combination of print and non-print media.